 - Occasionally there is paradoxical embolism originating from the right side of the circulation.

 - Haemodynamic TIAs are rare.
 There is not necessarily total occlusion of the arteries, and circulation may merely be inadequate.
-Sometimes spasm may be involved but this is difficult to ascertain.
+Sometimes spasm may be involved.

 - A TIA may last anything from a few minutes to 24 hours.
-The usual duration is about 10 to 15 minutes.
+The usual duration is about 10-15 minutes.
 Onset is over a few minutes.

 - There may be changes in behaviour that are best described by a third party.